a-flyleaf/dragonotes/resources/genes.md

 - The following items are *extremely difficult* to obtain if you weren't present for initial release: [Imperial scrolls](https://www.kickstarter.com/projects/stormlightworkshop/flight-rising-0), [Scattersights](https://www1.flightrising.com/forums/ann/2452352), anything [clanbound](https://www1.flightrising.com/forums/help/2688565)
 	- [Galore](https://www1.flightrising.com/trading/gift) occasionally offers new clanbound items; if there's something new to pick up, you'll receive an alert.
-- [Nocturne scrolls](https://www1.flightrising.com/game-database/item/7692) cycle in every Night of the Nocturne, in late December & early January.
+- [Nocturne scrolls](https://www1.flightrising.com/game-database/item/7692) and  [the Smirch tertiary](https://www1.flightrising.com/game-database/item/25153) cycle in every Night of the Nocturne, in late December & early January.
 - \*Wildclaw scrolls are cycled in at random.
 Announcements are posted when they are.
 - You will rarely, if ever, see [maturity scrolls](https://www1.flightrising.com/game-database/item/573) or [cooldown boons](https://www1.flightrising.com/game-database/item/26086) in circulation.
 Barring first-day-breed-release bragging rights, you're better off saving the gems and waiting it out.